byuflowlab/bibteximport/README.md

 Use:

-From spotlight just start typing out bibteximport.command then press enter (or rename it to something shorter and more convenient)
+From spotlight (or the free version of Alfred) just start typing out bibteximport.command then press enter.
+You might also like to rename the file to something shorter.